THE RESEARCH IN EDUCATION AND LEARNING LAB

 APPOINTMENTS & AFFILIATIONS

-Assistant Professor of Education, School of Education & Human Development, University of Virginia.
+Associate Professor of Education, School of Education & Human Development, University of Virginia.
 2016-present

 Affiliated Faculty, Department of Psychology, University of Virginia.
 2019-present